andrew/ultimate-awesome/README.md

 - [awesome-js-dev-id](https://github.com/mazipan/awesome-js-dev-id) - 😎 Daftar para developer/programmer JavaScript terkece asal Indonesia.
 - [offline-docs](https://github.com/naveennamani/offline-docs) - A collection of scripts to build offline documentation for your favourite frameworks/libraries.
 Simply search, copy/paste the commands and enjoy.
 - [joblist](https://github.com/rogerluan/joblist) - A list of websites to find and apply for remote jobs, both freelancing and full-time.
+- [awesome-ai-repositories](https://github.com/sydverma123/awesome-ai-repositories) - A curated list of open source repositories for AI Engineers.
 - [awesome-ngo](https://github.com/thiras/awesome-ngo) - A curated list of FOSS (Free and Open-source Software), freemium tools and guides for NGOs.
 - [Best-Audio-Classification-Resources-with-Deep-learning](https://github.com/ashishpatel26/Best-Audio-Classification-Resources-with-Deep-learning) - List of articles related to deep learning applied to music.
 - [bert-in-production](https://github.com/DomHudson/bert-in-production) - A collection of resources on using BERT ( ) and related Language Models in production environments.
 - [awesome-hledger](https://github.com/edkedk99/awesome-hledger) - Guides and Tools for hledger.
 - [security-study-tutorial](https://github.com/mykings/security-study-tutorial) - Summary of online learning materials.
 - [Find.Your.Purpose](https://github.com/OpenGenus/Find.Your.Purpose) - An exhaustive list of products with a purpose of making our World a better place to live in and to help you find your mission. .
-- [awesome-zkvm](https://github.com/rkdud007/awesome-zkvm) - A curated list of zkVM, zero-knowledge virtual machine.
 - [awesome-dropwizard](https://github.com/stve/awesome-dropwizard) - Java framework.
 - [bevy_awesome_prod](https://github.com/Vrixyz/bevy_awesome_prod) - My curated list of projects using bevy in production, preferably with a company or a business model in mind.
 - [awesome-generative-ai-companies](https://github.com/AlexChalakov/awesome-generative-ai-companies) - A curated list of Gеnerative AI companies, sorted by focus area and total fundraised amount.